 The chance of these injuries is very small, especially when the treatment is performed by an accredited acupuncturist

 Acupuncture should not be seen as a replacement to modern, scientific medicine or health care such as your chiropractor Elsternwick appointments already scheduled.
 If you have a heart attack or sudden onset of a life threatening condition you need to see a doctor, not an acupuncturist.

 Safety compared with other treatments

 The danger in acupuncture comes from not also considering seeing a clinical physician.
+Thankfully you can find an urgent care clinic near you at almost any time working 24/7.
+Nevertheless, it should be prevented.
 Pain in the abdomen could be something far more serious than can be diagnosed or treated by an acupuncturist.
 The individual should use their common sense when determining the appropriate treatment for their condition.